On the impact of the supernova subsamples in reducing the Hubble tension: Analysis

 To ensure that the calibration and HF samples are well matched within each stretch bin, we follow the same approach as in Subsection~\ref{sub:subsample_cal} and generate 600 random SNe subsamples\footnote{This number of subsamples is sufficient for robust statistics.
 The number of combinations that are significantly different is limited, given the small difference between the minimum number of 10 SNe per subsample and the 14 calibrators in the high-stretch bin, and we expect relatively little mixing of SN subpopulations within each bin.
 Hence, increasing the number of subsamples would likely not substantially affect the results.} from the calibration and Hubble Flow samples within each stretch bin to investigate how the improved matching of their property distributions affects the estimated parameters.

-As shown in the left panel of Figure~\ref{fig:mass-step}, we find a significant discrepancy of 3.30$\sigma$ between the median value of $H_{0}$ derived from the high-stretch subsamples and that obtained from the low-stretch subsamples.
+As shown in Figure~\ref{fig:H0_difpop}, we find a significant discrepancy of 3.30$\sigma$ between the median value of $H_{0}$ derived from the high-stretch subsamples and that obtained from the low-stretch subsamples.
 However, this difference do not seem to become more significant with the increasing of the $p_{MD}$.
 For the $M_{B}$ parameter, we also identify a notable difference of 2.90 $\sigma$, which do not seem to increase with the better overall matching of the calibration and HF subsamples, as well.
 The other estimated parameters remain consistent across subsamples, with differences below the $1\sigma$ level, without showing any relation with the increasing $p_{MD}$.

-When we look to the mass-step magnitudes estimated for both stretch bins and their corresponding uncertainties, we observe that the majority of the subsamples drawn from both stretch bins give $\Delta_{\rm host}$ values consistent with 0 under a 1$\sigma$ difference, independently of the better matching of the calibration and HF subsamples properties, as illustrated in the right panel of the Figure \ref{fig:mass-step}.
+When we look to the mass-step magnitudes estimated for both stretch bins and their corresponding uncertainties, we observe that the majority of the subsamples drawn from both stretch bins give $\Delta_{\rm host}$ values consistent with 0 under a 1$\sigma$ difference, independently of the better matching of the calibration and HF subsamples properties, as illustrated in Figure \ref{fig:mass-step_difpop}.
 In this case, both stretch modes present a mass step consistent with 0 within approximately 1$\sigma$ uncertainties, obtaining $\Delta_{host}$ = - 0.015 $\pm$ 0.013 (1.15 $\sigma$) for the low-stretch mode and $\Delta_{host}$ = - 0.015 $\pm$ 0.014 (1.07 $\sigma$) for the high stretch mode.
-All parameters estimated using this approach, along with the corresponding discrepancies, are shown in tables \ref{tab:subsamples_1_median} and \ref{tab:subsamples_2_median}.
+All parameters estimated using this approach, along with the corresponding discrepancies, are shown in Tables \ref{tab:subsamples_1_median} and \ref{tab:subsamples_2_median} (Appendix \ref{ap:bin_2}).